 Business-specific Costs

 Some coworking spaces cater to a wide variety of businesses, but others are more specific.
 Depending on the type of businesses you want to attract, your ongoing costs may be higher or lower.
+In these cases, a personal loan option could help bridge the financial gap.

 For example, an enterprise contact center will require a lot more comms infrastructure than a coworking space for freelance writers.
 Similarly, if your coworking space acts as a workshop for people working in physical media (for example, painters, sculptors, engineers, mechanics, tech repair specialists, etc.,) you will need to factor things like greater wear and tear and higher cleaning costs into your ongoing cost calculations.